agateblue/lifter/docs/query.rst

     manager.exclude(User.age == 34).filter(User.is_active == True).filter(User.has_beard == False)

-The previous example tranlates to:
+The previous example translates to:

 1. In all users, exclude then one where `age` equals 34
 2. Then, from the previous queryset, keep only active users